Graduateshotline

 GPA

-For information regarding GPA please check GPA section.
-GPA reflects your existing grades in US grading format (actually widely used in many countries).
+For information regarding GPA, please check GPA section.
+GPA reflects your grades in the US grading format (widely used in many countries).

-Most US universities have the tri-semester system - the fall, spring, and summer.
-Each semester is around four months.
+Most US universities have a trimester system - the fall, spring, and summer.
+Each trimester is around three months long.

 The fall semester (starts in August/September)